ygemici/osz/loader/README.md

 * _initrd file_: initial ramdisk image on boot partition at BOOTBOOT\INITRD.
 It's format is not specified and can be gzip compressed.
+  This can be in an Option ROM too.

 * _loader_: a native executable on the boot partition.
 For multi- bootable disks more loader can co-exists.